 Preventive actions that can be taken to reduce cat-to-dog aggression include:

 - Spaying or neutering cats to reduce aggressiveness

-- Making use of relaxing pet pheromones such as D.A.P.
+- Using relaxing pet pheromones such as D.A.P.
 (Dog Appeasing Pheromone) and Feliway for cats

 - Preventing the dog from getting into the cat’s food or litter box to reduce territorial defensiveness

-- Putting a bell on the cat to give the dog fair warning so that he can avoid confrontation
+- Putting a bell on the cat to give the dog a warning so he can avoid confrontation

-- Giving the cat a place to escape to (a tall cat tree or cat tunnel) to reduce the likelihood that the fight element of the fight-or-flight response will be triggered
+- Giving the cat a place to escape (a tall cat tree or cat tunnel) to reduce the likelihood of aggression due to a panicked fight-or-flight response

 - Rewarding the cat with treats, affection, and praise when he behaves calmly in the presence of the dog

 - Providing each animal with his own toys, food bowls, and bed